istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 To learn more, see [Selecting the right topology](#selecting-the-right-topology)

-To create a mesh federation, configure traffic control for [ingress](/docs/tasks/traffic-management/ingress/) and [Egress](/docs/tasks/traffic-management/egress/) traffic control in your service meshes and by specifying the services you expose in one mesh and consume in other meshes.
+To create a mesh federation, configure traffic control for [ingress](/docs/tasks/traffic-management/ingress/) and [egress](/docs/tasks/traffic-management/egress/) traffic in your service meshes and specify which services you expose in one mesh and consume in other meshes.